jbjdelacruz/jbjdelacruz.github.io/_portfolio/manhattans-urban-forestry-report-2015.md

            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $${n_{i} = i^{th}}$$ species abundance;<br/>
            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $${N_{I} =}$$ number of trees with identified species = 62,428

-With that, the computed SDI value is 0.909.
-This means that there is a very high diversity of tree species in Manhattan, and the chance of distinct species among two randomly selected trees from a sample is 90.9%.

 ```R
 # Simpson's Diversity Index (SDI)
 mnh_sdi <- spc_abd %>%